kcalomento/Matplotlib-Challenge/README.md

-# 🧬 Pymaceuticals Inc. - SCC Treatment Study 🧬
+# 🧬 Pymaceuticals Inc. - SCC Treatment Study

-Welcome to **Pymaceuticals Inc.**, where we tackle cancer research with data-driven insights!
 This project explores various drug regimens to treat **squamous cell carcinoma (SCC)** in mice, with a focus on uncovering the efficacy of different treatments, including some potential star drugs like **Capomulin** and **Ramicane**.
 Get ready to dive deep into data and discover some interesting findings!

 ## 📊 Project Overview